There are many variations of the Latinized transliteration from the Chinese.

 My maternal grandfather.
-Chan Lin-Yau was born in China 1917 and died Vancouver, Canada July 26, 2012.
-He witnessed the atrocities of the Japanese Occupation of China during the Second World War, but never talked much about what he had seen.
+Chan Lin-Yau was born in China 1917 and died Vancouver Canada, Canada July 26, 2012.
+He witnessed the atrocities of the Japanese Occupation of China during the Second World War, but never talked much about what he had seen although he hinted that he deeply hated and resented the Japanese people for what they did during the occupation.
 He and his family escaped to the British held New Territories in 1949 during the Communist Revolution and was the father of my mother, aunt and four uncles on my mother's side.
 Presently interred at Forest Lawn Cemetery in Burnaby, British Columbia, Canada.
 R.I.P.

 My Grandmother (1903 - 1992)

 I grew up with her in my early childhood.
-She was the second wife of my grandfather.
+She was the second wife of my grandfather as it was a Chinese social custom for wealthy men to have more than one wife at the time.
 She had 5 children - my 2 uncles and 3 aunties.
-She lived through the Japanese occupation and told me first-hand eye witness accounts of people being murdered in the streets by the Japanese invaders.
-She spoke often of the desperate living conditions during those times when she survived on rice, oil and some dried fish...when they were lucky to get any that day.
-As a result she was fond of telling me to "eat all the rice in your bowl because there were times when she did not have any rice".
-She also believed white people are all barbarians and often told me: "Never marry a white girl!!!"
-When she immigrated to Canada from Hong Kong in 1969 I remember she went on a tour of Stanley Park in Vancouver and brought home a bunch of pine cones...she had never seen pine cones before.
+She also lived through the Japanese occupation and told me first-hand eye witness accounts of Japanese soldiers using bayonets and swords murdering Chinese people, including pregnant women and children, the streets of Canton.
+She said she saw the "streets were red with blood" and feared as a child that the Jap soldiers would find and kill her too.
+She frequently told me and my cousin, whom she provided childcare while my parents worked, that we should "eat all the rice in our bowls" because when she was a child sometimes she had no rice to eat.
+When she immigrated to Canada from Hong Kong in 1969 I remember she went on a tour of Stanley Park in Vancouver and brought home a bunch of pine cones from the park because she had never seen pine cones before and found them curious.
 I was at her bedside when she died in the spring of 1991.
 She is now interred in Forest Lawn Cemetery in Burnaby, BC, Canada.
 R.I.P.